bassosimone/measurement-kit-node-poc/README.md

 first public version of the ooniprobe app was released).

-Swithing to a model where we use a single thread entails writing more code and perhaps the starting point will be sublassing and/or rewriting the `AsyncWorker` family of templates.
+Swithing to a model where we use a single thread entails writing more code and perhaps the starting point will be subclassing and/or rewriting the `AsyncWorker` family of templates.
 The key implementation points to keep in mind in such case would be the following:

-1. [According to Nan code, we should use libuv default event loop]( https://github.com/nodejs/nan/blob/7aa06dbc4e5f402cf8b99c57c235bcd195f5abd3/nan.h#L1617 )
+1. [According to Nan code, we should use libuv default event loop]( https://github.com/nodejs/nan/blob/7aa06dbc4e5f402cf8b99c57c235bcd195f5abd3/nan.h#L1617 ).

 2. We don't know whether there are other events keeping alive the event loop, so we need to guarantee it will not exit.
 [With Nan API what